Hackerl/asyncio/README.md

 Based on the `libuv` event loop, use C++20 stackless `coroutines` to implement network components, and provide `channel` to send and receive data between tasks.

+`asyncio` might be better than existing coroutine network libraries in the following ways:
+- A unified error handling method based on `std::expected<T, std::error_code>`, but also supports exception handling.
+- A simple and direct cancellation method similar to `Python`'s `asyncio` - `task.cancel()`.
+- Lessons learned from `JavaScript`'s `Promise.all`, `Promise.any`, `Promise.race`, etc., subtask management methods.
+- Lessons learned from `Golang`'s `WaitGroup` dynamic task management groups.
+- Built-in call stack tracing allows for better debugging and analysis.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>